Skip to Content

 The capital’s carrete, or party scene, is regionally renowned.
 Things get going late, as the local dinnertime isn’t until 10pm.
 If you show up to a bar or club before midnight looking to dance, you may be the only one out on the floor.
 But once things get going, they won’t stop until the sun is well up.

-Many places are cafes and restaurants by day until the floor is cleared of tables and chairs to make room for the arriving pisco-fueled dance crowd later on.
 Some popular spots include Bar Constitución and Havana Club in Recoleta for electronic/reggaetón, and salsa/merengue, respectively, Club de Jazz in La Reina, and La Peña del Nano Parra, also in Recoleta, for an eclectic mix of live local music.

 14. Survey the surrounding region at the Costanera Center